-- (1) A prisoner found guilty of a breach of discipline may appeal in writing, within 14 days of the finding, to the Chairman of the Board of Visitors - (a) against the finding of guilt and the punishment imposed for it; or - (b) against the punishment only. - (2) The Chairman of the Board of Visitors shall appoint a panel to hear an appeal. - (3) A panel shall consist of at least 3 members of the Board of Visitors, none of whom may have an interest in the charge being appealed against, one of whom shall be appointed by the Chairman of the Board of Visitors to chair the panel. - (4) The panel shall hear the appeal within 7 days of the Chairman of the Board of Visitors receiving it. - (5) The prisoner may attend the hearing and make representations to the panel. - (6) The person chairing the hearing by the panel - - (a) shall allow the prisoner to be represented by an advocate or solicitor where a punishment of forfeiture of remission has been imposed on the finding of guilt; - (b) may, in the interests of justice, allow the prisoner to be represented by an advocate or solicitor, having regard to - - (i) the gravity of the breach of discipline of which the prisoner has been found guilty, - (ii) the number of breaches of discipline of which the prisoner has been found guilty, - (iii) the complexity of the facts on which the finding of guilt has been made or on which the appeal is made, - (iv) any point of law that arose on the finding of guilt or the likelihood of a point of law arising on the appeal, - (v) the need for cross-examination of witnesses during the appeal, - (vi) the ability of the prisoner to present his or her appeal effectively. - (7) A prisoner who is not represented by an advocate or solicitor may be assisted at the hearing by -
+- (4) Subject to this Rule, the Minister may provide in a direction the form and manner in which - (a) a disciplinary appeal may be made; and - (b) any decision in relation to a disciplinary appeal may be given. - (5) The Governor must appoint any 3 of the following members of the prison staff to the disciplinary appeals panel - (a) a unit manager; - (b) the prison chaplain; - (c) the court liaison officer; - (d) the health and safety manager; - (e) the principal psychologist; - (f) the head of learning and skills; - (g) the head of health care; - (h) the education manager; - (i) the vocational training manager. - (6) One member of the disciplinary appeals panel must be appointed as the chairman and none of the members must have any interest in the decision being appealed against. - (7) The Governor must ensure that the following are provided for prisoners - (a) supplies of any form specified in a direction made under paragraph (4); - (b) assistance in the completion of any such form; and - (c) assistance in writing a disciplinary appeal. - (8) The disciplinary appeals panel shall hear the appeal within 14 days of the chairman of the disciplinary appeals panel receiving it. - (9) The person chairing the hearing by the disciplinary appeals panel may, in the interests of justice, allow the prisoner to be represented by an advocate or solicitor, having regard to - (a) the gravity of the breach of discipline of which the prisoner has been found guilty; - (b) the number of breaches of discipline of which the prisoner has been found guilty; - (c) the complexity of the facts on which the finding of guilt has been made or on which the appeal is made; - (d) any point of law that arose on the finding of guilt or the likelihood of a point of law arising on the appeal; - (e) the need for cross-examination of witnesses during the appeal; - (f) the ability of the prisoner to present his or her appeal effectively. - (10) At the conclusion of the hearing, the disciplinary appeals panel shall consider the appeal and may recommend to the Governor that he or she - (a) quash any finding of a breach of discipline; or